leorudczenko/package-testing/README.md

 ## Installation

-**Because this test package is using PyPI test for distribution, installation requries the `--extra-index` flag to include real up-to-date packages in dependencies.**
+**Because this test package is using PyPI test for distribution, installation requries the `--extra-index` flag to include real up-to-date packages in dependencies.
+Otherwise, pip will try to install the dependencies from test PyPI.**

 Standard library installation: